-But besides the enjoyment of looking for a hidden gem or just discovering arts and crafts of a bygone era in a relax atmosphere, the true highlight of the Lutry flea market is certainly its scenic view from the banks of the lake Geneva or Lac Leman.
-Extending over 133 square miles (345 km2), the lake Geneva is one of the largest lakes in Western Europe.
+But besides the enjoyment of looking for a hidden gem or just discovering arts and crafts of a bygone era in a relaxed atmosphere, the true highlight of the Lutry flea market is certainly its scenic view from the banks of Lake Geneva or Lac Leman.
+Extending over 133 square miles (345 km2), Lake Geneva is one of the largest lakes in Western Europe.

 And since the region is famous for its mild temperatures in summer and its unbeatable weather conditions (think blue sky and sunshine…), a trip to the Brocante de Lutry is a journey in itself that doesn’t disappoint.

 And even if you did not find what you were looking for, if a merchant did not lower his price enough or if that beautiful Art Nouveau necklace got taken away from you by a faster customer, all of that really doesn’t matter after all.
 The view from the banks of the Lac Leman is a reward in itself.

 Now, go do what tourists in Lutry do: enjoy an ice cream, rent a sailboat, or simply sip a (well deserved) drink at one of the many terraces while perfecting your French with other fellow customers.